-No. A service fee would be considered discriminatory.
+No. A service fee would be considered discriminatory since other students are not required to pay fees.

 Can a district ever refuse a request for a service animal?

 Yes.
 The ADA provides exceptions to the accommodation requirement, such as when the animal is a direct threat to others or when the presence of the animal would fundamentally alter the program or service provided.